 Coastal islands and beach areas posted as “Colonial Waterbird Nesting” areas are being managed for our nesting populations of pelicans, terns, gulls, herons and egrets.
 Special regulations apply.
-Access is prohibited on these areas from April 1 – Aug.
+Access is prohibited on these areas from April 1 – August.
 31, except by special permit.
 Dogs are not allowed on these areas during this time period.
-Access on these areas from Sept.
-1–March 30 will be allowed as authorized by the landowner.
+Access on these areas from September 1 – March 30 will be allowed as authorized by the landowner.

 Migratory Game Birds – Hunting Stamps and Privileges